AbrahamDela/Frequent-Habits/README.md

 <br>

 > [!IMPORTANT]
-> **✉️ A Personal Message**
+> **✉️ Personal Message**
 >
 > Hey, I just wanted to welcome you personally!
-This is Frequent Habits—the habit tracker I built after searching for a long, long time for an app with the exact feature set I wanted.
+This is Frequent Habits—the habit tracker I built after spending a long, long time searching for an app with the exact feature set I wanted.
 As you can probably guess, I never found one.
 But I’m actually glad I didn't!
 It gave me the chance to build my very first app, and it has been so much fun.
 >
 > Frequent Habits has everything I always wished for: an ultra-clean design, deep analytics so I can really crawl into all the quirks of my behavior (I love seeing data about myself!), an interactive widget, an export function so I don't have to sync my personal behavior data to Big Tech, and gamification to keep me on the ball!
 >
 > I hope you like it as much as I do.
 If you have any feedback or feature requests, don't hesitate to reach out—either via [Issues](https://github.com/FrequeNCy144/Frequent-Habits/issues/new/choose) or through the email address in the app.
 >
-> Enjoy! ❤️ - @FrequeNCy144
+> Enjoy! ❤️

 <br>